Leo IV the Khazar: Biography

-Leo IV was born on 25 January 750 AD, to Emperor Constantine V and his first wife, Empress Tzitzak who had been given the Christian name Eirene.
+Leo IV was born on 25 January 750, to Emperor Constantine V and his first wife, Empress Tzitzak who had been given the Christian name Eirene.
 Because his mother was a Khazar, Leo was given the epithet 'the Khazar'.
 Leo was elevated to co-emperor in 751, while still an infant.
 He became emperor on 14 September 775, after Constantine V died while campaigning against the Bulgarian Empire.

 Leo was by this point suffering from tuberculosis, which, combined with the infancy of his son, Constantine VI, gave two of Leo's half-brothers, the caesares Nikephoros and Christopher, hope of attaining the throne.
 These hopes were crushed when, in 776, Leo elevated Constantine to caesar, declaring him to be his successor.
 Shortly after this, Nikephoros and Christopher were discovered conspiring against Leo.
 Despite public opinion supporting the execution of the pair, Leo instead chose to pardon them, although he did exile several other plotters to Cherson.

 In 776–777, Khan Telerig of Bulgaria sought refuge in Constantinople, was baptized in the presence of Leo and married a relation of the empress consort Irene of Athens.
 This demonstrates close relations between the Byzantine Empire and the Bulgars during Leo's reign, which were facilitated by his father Constantine V's successful campaigns against them between 760 and 775, establishing a state of peace.

 Leo continued with his father's resettlement policies, relocating prisoners from cities on the Arab border (Germanikeia, Melitene and Theodosioupolis) to newly-constructed military encampments or fortresses (castra) in Thrace.